Introduction to the Backdoor Roth IRA

 Due to income limits imposed by the government, not everyone can directly contribute to a Roth IRA.
 In 2021, the income limits for single filers phase out contributions at $125,000 and completely prohibit contributions at $140,000.
 For married filers, the phase-out range is $198,000 to $208,000.
 However, the Backdoor Roth IRA is a perfectly legal strategy that allows high-income earners to bypass these income limits and contribute to a Roth IRA regardless of their income level.

-See also Understanding the Mega Backdoor Roth IRA: Insights from a Financial Advisor
+See also Understanding the Concept of a Mega Back Door Roth

 How does it work?